 Linux has been around for about as long as what most of us would call the modern computing era.
 Linux has traditionally been an underdog, an ascendant usurper, or a fatal failure — depending on who you ask.
 In the last few years, its identity has firmed up as a peer competitor, even if it’s not an OS market share leader.

 Recent jobs reports, business surveys, and IT analyses confirm that IT professionals with open source skills — notably Linux — are among the most in-demand and highest-paid.
 We’re going to take a look at those numbers and explore why so many firms are hungry for Linux-trained professionals.

 Your supply meets their demand

 The Linux Foundation itself is going to interpret trends in favor of their product.
 But their Open Source Jobs Report is an industry-leading analysis for data about IT jobs on the open source market.
-Their reports from the last several years are promising: 80 percent of hiring managers seek IT managers with Linux expertise.
+Their reports from the last several years are promising: 80 percent of hiring managers seek IT professionals with Linux expertise.